 Manufacturers should ensure support for the confidentiality of any/all data whose disclosure could lead to patient harm (e.g., through the unauthorized use of otherwise valid credentials, lack of encryption).
 Loss of confidentiality of credentials could be used by a threat-actor to effect multi-patient harm.
 Lack of encryption to protect sensitive information and or data at rest and in transit can expose this information to misuse that can lead to patient harm.
 For example, confidentiality is required in the handling and storage of cryptographic keys used for authentication because disclosure could lead to unauthorized use/abuse of device functionality.

-The proper implementation of authorization and authentication schemes as described in Sections (a) and (b) of this appendix (Appendix 1 – Security Control Categories and Associated Recommendations) will generally assure confidentiality.
-However, manufacturers should evaluate and assess whether this is the case during their threat modeling and other risk management activities and make any appropriate changes to their systems to ensure appropriate confidentiality controls are in place.
+The proper implementation of authorization and authentication schemes as described in Sections A. and B. of this appendix will generally assure confidentiality.
+However, manufacturers should evaluate and assess whether this is the case during their threat modeling and other risk management activities and make any appropriate changes to their medical device systems to ensure appropriate confidentiality controls are in place.

 F. Event Detection and Logging